Why We Chose Redshift

 We realized that easy access to raw data was a huge missing piece in current analytics solutions.
 If we provided this access, we could give users the ability to answer essentially any question they wanted.

 So, we decided we had to solve this problem: users of Amplitude would be able to painlessly run SQL queries on their raw data, without having to deal with data warehousing, or cleaning and formatting the data themselves.
 All of that would be included in the Amplitude platform.
 But to make this happen, we had to be careful to pick the right tools.
-Keep in mind, while today we have 15 employees and track over 20 billion events per month, at the time Amplitude was just three people.
+Keep in mind, while today we have and track over 20 billion events per month, at the time Amplitude was just three people.
 Like our early users, we were intensely resource constrained.

 The whole Amplitude team back in 2013 (pardon the picture quality).
 From left to right: Curtis Liu, CTO; Spenser Skates, CEO; and Alan Ibrahim, Director of Customer Success.